 The world of insurance is infinite, made up of a vast array of definitions that can easily create confusion when shopping for a plan.
 Deductibles only add to the mess, but as the policyholder, it will be up to you to decide if you want a high or low deductible for your health insurance.
+Much like finding the right bad credit loan, you want to do your research before making any decisions on what to do.

 Don’t let the definitions weigh you down.